 For myself, I really ought not have underestimated the effect of my trekking diet on my knees.
 It made the last three days of the trek much less enjoyable than the way up.

-9. Yes, there will be leeches.
+- Prepare for leeches.
 Lots and lots of leeches.

 Now, I'm not saying you need to trek in a Hazmat suit.
 However, similar principles apply.
 Tuck tops into pants, and pants into socks.
 That sort of thing.
 The leeches will get in if you don't.
 They are resourceful little buggers.
 Be prepared to flick them off your clothes, hair, forehead, and from inside your bra.